johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.16 Short- and Soft-Field Takeoffs and Landings.md

 	2. Establish POH-recommended approach and landing configuration (flaps) and airspeed
 	3. Maintain stabilized approach and recommended airspeed (not more than 1.3Vso), applying [[Gust Factor]] (add half of gust difference) +10/-5 knots
 	4. Make smooth roundout and flare, with minimum sink rate.
 Use power as necessary to cushion descent and touchdown. ([[Stabilized Approach.jpeg]])
-	5. Maintain full up elevator during rollout, and exit the runway without stopping and safe taxi speed, using proper control deflections for existing wind conditions
+	5. Maintain full up elevator during rollout, and exit the runway without stopping and safe taxi speed, using proper control deflections for existing wind conditions.
+Brakes may not be required.
+Power may be used to keep from bogging down, and to keep the nose wheel unweighted.

 ### Completion Standards
 Client should demonstrate ability to perform short- and soft-field takeoffs and landings to ACS standards.